guardian/amigo/roles/fluentbit/README.md

 ## Configure role

+    version: 1.7.2. # for example, defaults to 'newest'
-    ubuntu_version: xenial | bionic | focal
+    ubuntu_version: xenial | bionic | focal # defaults to bionic

-The default is `bionic` but we recommend you set this var explicitly in Amigo.
+We recommend you set both vars explicitly in Amigo.

 ## On your instance...